MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/IBMDb2Database.md

 To find for certain what port the DRDA service is running on:

-1. Run the AS/400 command `WRKSRVTBLE`.
+1. Run the IBM i command `WRKSRVTBLE`.

 2. Scroll down until your find the entries for DRDA.